youngoose/campNodejs/Final/readme.md

 ## Yelp Camp

 Version 13
-* Google API
+* Add Google maps
-* Searching Tool bar
+* Searching Tool bar to find a specific campground

-Extra things I want to add:
+Extra things I plan to develop:
-* Working on Version 14 - shopping cart and navigation menu
+* Version 14 - shopping cart and navigation menu

 This is the only online course taught by Udemy instructor Colt Steele.